 We strive to work responsibly every day, with respect for people, the community, and the environment.
 As one of the largest private employers of unskilled and semi-skilled workers in India, we believe that it is our responsibility to do business better – for our employees, the industry, and all our stakeholders.

 The five pillars of our Good Business strategy allow us to align our growth with the development of people, the community and the environment.
-Under each of these pillars we implement multiple initiatives, both independently and in partnership with our customers and recognized non-profit organisations.
+Under each of these pillars we implement multiple initiatives, both independently and in partnership with our customers and recognized non-profit organizations.

 Reducing our environmental footprint by investing resource conservation and efficiency across water, energy, chemicals and waste.